 No, two separate applications must be submitted.
-Since this is not a dual degree program and since the two fields of study are housed in two different schools at Sonoran, students must apply and get admitted to both schools/programs separately.
+Since this is not a dual degree program and since the two fields of study are housed in two different colleges at Sonoran, students must apply and get admitted to both colleges/programs separately.

 If all admission and eligibility criteria are met, ND student begins MS program in Q9 (ND4)/Q13 (ND5) for MSCN or Q11 (ND5) for MSNBL.

 If you’re not ready to start by the end of your second year, there are still paths for you to earn both degrees outside of the concurrent enrollment option.

 Yes.
 Select ND coursework is eligible credit for some MS courses.
 Student must have successfully completed all nutrition prerequisite courses to receive credit toward MS programs and no more than 12-credits from the ND program are permissible.

 NOTE: This only applies to ND students who have completed the courses at Sonoran.
 ND students who completed coursework at other schools will have to have their courses reviewed through Sonoran’s transfer credit evaluation process outlined in the Course Catalog and on our website.